danutDiac/tsa-node-project/doc/createUser.md

 # Creating user
-Returns a URL containing the ID of the new created user
+Returns a JSON containing data for the new created user
 * **URL:** <br>
     /users/
 * **Method:** <br>